andrew/ultimate-awesome/README.md

 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [forums](https://github.com/learn-anything/forums) - Awesome Forums.
-- [awesome-data-efficient-llm](https://github.com/luo-junyu/awesome-data-efficient-llm) - A list of data-efficient and data-centric LLM (Large Language Model) papers.
-Our Survey Paper: Towards Efficient LLM Post Training: A Data-centric Perspective.
+- [awesome-portablizing](https://github.com/mackieks/awesome-portablizing) - A list of cool portablizing/modding projects, with a focus on open source hardware and software.
 - [awesome-compopt](https://github.com/MartinEesmaa/awesome-compopt) - A list of the awesome archive compressor and optimizer programs.
 - [awesome-amateur-radio](https://github.com/mcaserta/awesome-amateur-radio) - Amateur Radio Resources and Links.
 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.